-USY Israel Pilgrimage is a time when we come together to practice Judaism as a community, sharing common traditions and trying new experiences.
+USY Summer Experiences are a time when we come together to practice Judaism as a community, sharing common traditions and trying new experiences.

 Each participant is expected and encouraged to bring and use a head covering at appropriate times, and tallit and tefillin at Shacharit (morning) services.